-Relative Centrifugal Force (RCF) refers to the force produced duing centrifugation that moves the particulate outward from the center of rotation.
+Relative centrifugal force (RCF) refers to the force during centrifugation that moves the particulate outward from the center of rotation.
 This force is proportional to the radial distance and the square of the rotor speed.
-The RCF value is determined by the following formula:
+The RCF value, also known as g force, is determined by the following formula: